turgayozgur/messageman/README.md

 * Language agnostic way to implement distributed messaging.
 Best fit for microservices.
 * Everything is a simple HTTP request.
 * Lightweight.
 Written with golang.
-It does not make anything before/after proxying your message.
+It doesn't serialize/deserialize the message when proxying.
+It only passes the body as a byte array by using fasthttp module.
 * `Sidecar` and `gateway` modes.
 * Super easy configuration.
 * Connection and channel management.